-(A) the steps that, in the party's opinion, need to be completed by the party before the proceeding is ready for trial; and

-- (B) an estimate of the time needed by the party to complete each step. - Note If a party fails to complete and sign a certificate of readiness, a party who is ready for trial may apply for a directions hearing (see r 1308 (Directions hearing-category A, category B and category D proceedings). - (4) A certificate of readiness for a proceeding may be filed only if- - (a) the certificate has been completed and signed by each active party to the proceeding; and - (b) if a statement of particulars is required to be filed under rule 1304 (Statement of particulars before trial-personal injury claims) or rule 1305 (Statement of particulars before trial-compensation to relatives in death claims)-the statement has been filed. - (5) If a certificate of readiness is filed- - (a) for a proceeding in the Supreme Court- - (i) the court must- - (A) assign the proceeding to the docket of a judge or the master; and - (B) set a date for a directions hearing before the judge or master; and - (ii) the registrar must tell the parties the date set for the directions hearing; and - (b) for a proceeding in the Magistrates Court- - (i) the court must set a date for a listing hearing; and
+- (A) the steps that, in the party's opinion, need to be completed by the party before the proceeding is ready for trial; and - (B) an estimate of the time needed by the party to complete each step. - Note If a party fails to complete and sign a certificate of readiness, a party who is ready for trial may- - (a) for a proceeding in the Supreme Court-apply to have the proceeding assigned to the docket of a judge or master (see r 1307A (Application for directions hearing-Supreme Court)); or - (b) for a proceeding in the Magistrates Court-apply for a directions hearing (see r 1324 (Directions hearing-category A, category B and category D proceedings)). - (4) A certificate of readiness for a proceeding may be filed only if- - (a) the certificate has been completed and signed by each active party to the proceeding; and - (b) if a statement of particulars is required to be filed under rule 1304 (Statement of particulars before trial-personal injury claims) or rule 1305 (Statement of particulars before trial-compensation to relatives in death claims)-the statement has been filed. - (5) If a certificate of readiness is filed- - (a) for a proceeding in the Supreme Court- - (i) the court must- - (A) assign the proceeding to the docket of a judge or the master; and - (B) set a date for a directions hearing before the judge or master; and - (ii) the registrar must tell the parties the date set for the directions hearing; and